Berkeley Vale Panthers

 Berkeley Vale Panthers have been trailblazers in women's rugby league on the Central Coast, entering a team in a Sydney competition in 2014.
 They were the first Central Coast team to enter a women's tackle team.

 In 2015, the women, captained by Melanie Sutton, won the second division grand final 32–16 against Berala with Isabelle Kelly scoring five tries.

-In recent years, their women's team has been flying the flag winning back to back premiership in 2018,2019 & 2020 in the Newcastle A Grade competition, including a 32–4 win against Waratah-Mayfield in the 2018 decider.
+In recent years, their women's team won back to back premiership in 2018, 2019 & 2020 in the Newcastle A Grade competition, including a 32–4 win against Waratah-Mayfield in the 2018 decider.
 Berkeley Vale was also the first Central Coast club to field a women's tackle team in the Newcastle competition.
 Three Berkeley Vale Panther women debuted in the 2022 NRLW competition season.

-In 2023, the Berkeley Vale Women won the inaugural Central Coast Women's tackle competition, defeating arch-rivals The Entrance 18-4 in the grand final, with Madeline Watson named player of the match.
+In 2023, the Berkeley Vale Women won the inaugural Central Coast Women's tackle competition, defeating rivals The Entrance 18-4 in the grand final, with Madeline Watson named player of the match.

-Junior development has also been a strong focus at the Panthers with the innovative JET Rugby League Academy established in 2021.
+Junior development has also been a strong focus at the Panthers with the JET Rugby League Academy established in 2021.

-The academy is a high performance environment for boys and girls aged 10–18 to improve, in an elite setup, with emphasis on individual and positional tuition.
+The academy is a high performance environment for boys and girls aged 10–18 to improve, with emphasis on individual and positional tuition.

-The club signed former NRL player and highly successful coach of multiple country rugby league teams, Michael Sullivan to coach the men's first grade team.
+The club signed former NRL player and coach of multiple country rugby league teams, Michael Sullivan to coach the men's first grade team.